 - Oral Board Interview - Consists of standardized questions/situations that are asked to each candidate.
 Candidates will be rated separately by each board member in the following areas: oral communication skills, interpersonal skills, and decision making skills.
-Candidates who successfully pass the oral board interview will move onto the next step (Criminal Justice Basic Abilities Test).
+Candidates who successfully pass the oral board interview will move onto the next step.

 - Practical Scenario and Report Writing Exercise - At the discretion of the Chief, candidates will be evaluated on areas to include, but not limited to, the following: command presence, officer safety, following directions, interview techniques and writing skills.
-Candidates who successfully pass the practical scenario and report writing exercise will move to the next step (Command Staff Review).
+Candidates who successfully pass the practical scenario and report writing exercise will move to the next step.

 - Command Staff Review / Police Chief's Interview - Candidates will be interviewed and a collaborated hiring decision will be made based on their overall performance during the selection process.
 The Chief of Police will render the final decision on the suitability for employment of candidates and has the option of extending a conditional offer of employment to a candidate(s).

-- Candidates who receive a conditional offer of employment will be scheduled for polygraph, psychological, medical examinations, and drug screening.
+- Candidates who receive a conditional offer of employment will be scheduled for a physical abilities test, polygraph, psychological, medical examinations, and drug screening.

 - Submit to a polygraph examination with no issues of deception, falsification, or admissions that would violate Department employment standards.